huggingface/transformers/examples/research_projects/xls_r/README.md

 During the training intermediate saved checkpoints are automatically uploaded to your model repository as can be seen [on this commit](https://huggingface.co/hf-test/xls-r-ab-test/commit/0eb19a0fca4d7d163997b59663d98cd856022aa6) .

-At the end of the training the [Trainer](https://huggingface.co/docs/transformers/master/en/main_classes/trainer) automatically creates a nice model card and all relevant files are uploaded.
+At the end of the training, the [Trainer](https://huggingface.co/docs/transformers/master/en/main_classes/trainer) automatically creates a nice model card and all relevant files are uploaded.

 5. Tips for real model training

 The above steps illustrate how a model can technically be fine-tuned.
-However as you can see on the model card [hf-test/xls-r-ab-test](https://huggingface.co/hf-test/xls-r-ab-test), our demonstration has a very poor performance which is not surprising given that we trained for just 10 steps on a randomely initialized model.
+However as you can see on the model card [hf-test/xls-r-ab-test](https://huggingface.co/hf-test/xls-r-ab-test), our demonstration has a very poor performance which is not surprising given that we trained for just 10 steps on a randomly initialized model.

-For a real model training, one of the actual pretrained XLS-R models should be used:
+For a real model training, one of the actual pre-trained XLS-R models should be used:

 - [300M parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-300m)
 - [1B parameters version](https://huggingface.co/facebook/wav2vec2-xls-r-1b)